strapi/community-content/.github/ISSUE_TEMPLATE/content-request.md

 ---
-name: Looking for an author
+name: Content Request from the Strapi Team
-about: Submit an idea for a new piece of community content that you want to write
+about: Includes a content brief about what the article / tutorials should focus on.
 title: "[SUBMIT]"
 labels: Looking for author
 projects: Write for the Community Program